Cooking Thermometers: Buying Guide, Reviews, And Ratings,

 Click here to order the ThermoWorks RT301WA Super-Fast Pocket Digital Thermometer

 iCelsius sells a line of thermistor probes that attach directly to your iOS 6.0 or higher devices or to your Android 2.3.3 devices or higher.
 Your can chose 30 pin or lightening connectors.
-It is very cool, but even cooler is the wifi box they will be releasing in spring 2014.
-It will have the ability to support two probes and speak to your phone, tablet, or computer anywhere in the world.
-This is the holy grail since wifi has greater range and more flexibility than Bluetooth.

 On my iPhone 4s, I just turned on the iPhone, plugged in the probe and the free app launched itself.
 It ships set for Celsius.
 Touch the big C on the temperature display, and it switches to F.